 Acute cholecystitis refers to a syndrome of right upper quadrant pain, fever, and leukocytosis associated with gallbladder inflammation, which is usually related to gallstone disease (ie, acute calculous cholecystitis).
 Complications include the development of gangrene and gallbladder perforation, which can be life-threatening.

 The treatment of acute calculous cholecystitis will be reviewed here.
-The approach to patients with gallstones, and the clinical manifestations and diagnosis of biliary colic, acute cholecystitis and related conditions, such as acalculous and xanthogranulomatous cholecystitis, are discussed separately.
-(See "Uncomplicated gallstone disease in adults" and "Approach to the patient with incidental gallstones" and "Choledocholithiasis: Clinical manifestations, diagnosis, and management" and "Acute cholecystitis: Pathogenesis, clinical features, and diagnosis" and "Acalculous cholecystitis" and "Xanthogranulomatous cholecystitis".)
+The approach to patients with asymptomatic gallstones, the approach to the pregnant patient with gallstones, and the clinical manifestations and diagnosis of biliary colic, acute cholecystitis and related conditions, such as acalculous and xanthogranulomatous cholecystitis, are discussed separately.
+(See "Uncomplicated gallstone disease in adults" and "Approach to the patient with incidental gallstones" and "Choledocholithiasis: Clinical manifestations, diagnosis, and management" and "Gallstones in pregnancy" and "Acute cholecystitis: Pathogenesis, clinical features, and diagnosis" and "Acalculous cholecystitis" and "Xanthogranulomatous cholecystitis".)